NethermindEth/warp/README.md

 # Warp

-Warp brings EVM compatible languages to StarkNet, making it possible to transpile Ethereum smart contracts to Cairo, and use them on StarkNet.
+Warp brings Solidity to StarkNet, making it possible to transpile Ethereum smart contracts to Cairo, and use them on StarkNet.

 ## Table of Contents :clipboard: